 client\cache=yes | Enable or disable client-side caching.
-Although many workloads can benefit from client-side caching because it can reduce the frequency and necessity of network operations, others will be negatively affected.
+Although many workloads no Enable or disable client-side caching because it can reduce the frequency and necessity of network operations, others will be negatively affected.
 In some cases (e.g., many compute nodes modifying a specific file simultaneously with this access mode) data corruption can occur.
 It is important to understand how client-side caching works before invoking this option.